matty1203/car-trawler-demo-app/Readme.md

 1. _colors.scss : Contains all the color varibale sused in the project.
 2. _mixins.scs : common mixins used for this project.
 3. _responsive.scss : contains a mixin of media query to make the code more understandable.
-4. _utils.scss : Common Classes that are used in this project.
+4. _utils.scss : Common CSS classes that are used in this project.

 ### src
 This folder contains the JS file and a scss file of each module and a service folder.